Director – Larry Yang – 2023 – China – Cert. PG – 126m

 Jackie Chan, with his history as a stunt performer originally trained in Peking opera, is possessed of a great physicality, and perhaps this is why his interaction with the horse onscreen works so well.
 An unexpected new string to his bow.
 You come away with a great sense of the bond between man and horse that I can’t remember seeing in a film before.
 (It’s not something I’ve ever gone looking for, so perhaps other films achieve this, but I know of none.)
 Even War Horse (Steven Spielberg, 2011) put its horse through serial scenarios rather than just pairing him with one human throughout.
 Writer-director Larry Yang’s films are generally dramas about people forced by circumstances to rediscover their true selves, and it may simply be that he’s a very good fit for the man and horse material here.
 I have no idea whether the original idea came from writer-director or star in this instance.

 The film has a PG certificate and even though it has a couple of fight scenes, they’re not that violent.
 It does plot a bit in parts during the first hour although it picks up later on.
 It’s not a children’s movie and not aimed at them, but because of the element of the relationship of the man and his horse, it’s possible some children might get a lot out of it.
 If you love horses, or even more if you actually ride them, you almost certainly will.
 Incidentally, I don’t ride horses myself yet was glad to have seen it.

-Ride On is out in cinemas in the UK, Ireland, China and the US on Friday, April 7th.
+Ride On is out on Blu-ray, DVD & Digital in the UK on Monday, July 24th following its release in UK, Irish, Chinese and US cinemas on Friday, April 7th.